CSE512-15S/fp-adityas/README.md

 - Aditya Sankar (adityas@uw) - Design and development of Unity and WebGL applications

 ## Running Instructions
 Correctly running these visualizations requires Oculus Rift DK2 hardware and npvr plugin installed from npvr-master/bin/ ([further instructions](https://github.com/benvanik/vr.js/)).
 They may run without the hardware attached, but you will not be able to fully experience the virtual reality demos and there may be some unexpected behavior.
+Happy to organize another demo for grading purposes, if required.

 * Unity Demo: Download and run UnityVR/brushing_demo.exe
 * Link: [AsterankVR](http://homes.cs.washington.edu/~aditya/files/misc/fp-adityas/asterankVR)